Creating and managing tables

 -

-Edit table names, descriptions, and field properties by clicking on the corresponding button.
+Edit table names, descriptions, and field properties by clicking on the corresponding

 -

-Delete tables or fields by clicking on the button (be cautious, as this action is irreversible and is designed to work only if you don’t have any entries for this Type).
+button (be cautious, as this action is irreversible and is designed to work only if you don’t have any entries for this Table).

 A word about data types